paveltimofeev/screens.io/tasklist.md

 -- Auth proxy should be able to Register a New User
 -- Refactor Auth proxy
 -- Favorite scenarios / Add to fav / Remove fav
+-- DESIGN UI PAGES
+-- Remove all history records

 - Use Queues for /run, /approve to separate api from vrt and return '/run' response as soon as possible
-- DESIGN UI PAGES

 - DESIGN UI PAGES FOR MOBILE

 - Run scenarios with overrode parameters (hostname/resolutions/...)
 - Cookies callback/field, or before run script
+- Get scenario's history
+- Get scenario approved images
+- Collect analitycs: % of passed this day/week, passed % by week
 - Show the latest run image at ScenarioCards: "Store or Query" latestRun, approved and latestRunDiff (if has) of scenario
-- Show Approved image for scenario
-- Show scenario's history (right sidebar)
 - Add ScenarioHistory collection [scenarioRef/Name, date, status, historyRecordRef, successRate(calc) ]
+- AuthGuard to redirect unauthorized users to login page ASAP
 - Remove all References and test Files on removing Scenarios or Viewports
-- Remove all history records
 - Remove test result Files and Report after remove history record
 - Auth proxy should not store passwords in plain text
 - Sanitize body and params in Auth proxy & Backend
 - Angular: MultiLanguage support
 - Restrict number of viewports
+- Bulk add scenrios (urls)

 - Display retry button for not-ready yet history record (screens)
 - Confirmation dialog for delete ops